 Mild to moderate physical activity is usually OK if you have a common cold and no fever.
 Exercise may even help you feel better by opening your nasal passages and temporarily relieving nasal congestion.

 As a general guide for exercise and illness, consider this:

-Exercise is usually OK if your symptoms are all "above the neck."
-These signs and symptoms include those you may have with a common cold, such as a runny nose, nasal congestion, sneezing or minor sore throat.
+Exercise is usually OK if your signs and symptoms are all "above the neck."
+These include a runny nose, nasal congestion, sneezing and minor sore throat.

 Consider reducing the intensity and length of your workout.
 Instead of going for a run, take a walk, for example.

 Let your body be your guide.
 If you feel miserable, take a break.
 A few days off from exercise when you're sick shouldn't affect your performance.
 Resume your normal workout routine gradually as you begin to feel better.
-Check with your doctor if you aren't sure if it's OK to exercise.
+Check with your doctor if you aren't sure whether it's OK to exercise.

-If you do choose to exercise when you're sick, reduce the intensity and length of your workout.
-If you attempt to exercise at your normal intensity when you have more than a simple cold, you could risk more-serious injury or illness.
+If you choose to exercise when you're sick, reduce the intensity and length of your workout.
+If you try to exercise at your normal intensity when you have more than a simple cold, you risk injury or more-serious illness.